 Each year, the program incorporates new and different projects that tie into the curriculum.
 At the end of the year, students will each have a piece in our school-wide art show, which showcases the creativity and beauty that make our art program such an integral part of our school.

 Music weaves a vital cultural tapestry across our generations connecting every person around the world through song.
 The Wise School music program preserves and enriches that indelible global harmony by offering a myriad of choral, instrumental and music classes all of which provide various performance, community, and learning-based opportunities.
 In weekly music classes, students sing songs related to holidays and customs, as well as learn about composers, music appreciation, music history, and the basic elements of music.
 Each grade level has a presentation of a holiday or an event, with music and dance being a major component of the program.
 Music innovation takes place in our aptly-titled state-of-the-art Music Innovation Lab: a technological, sonic, and hands-on marvel unique to our campus.
 And on Fridays, the carpool line comes alive with melodies spanning The Beatles to Beethoven.
-Music Education (DK-1st) Led by Mr. G.
+Music Education (K-1st) led by Marcos Cohen.